EPFL-LCSB/open/README.rst

 "Optimal enzyme utilization suggests concentrations and thermodynamics favor condition-specific saturations and binding mechanisms"

 The package is developed using python 3.6 and run in Docker (20.10.6) containers.
+Tested with solvers cplex and gurobi (default implemented on cplex_interface)

-Recommended to be run in docker containers
+Recommended to be run in docker containers, with dedicated solver installed

 Requirements
 ------------